Bivariate vine copula based regression, bivariate level and quantile curves: Vine copula based bivariate regression

-The newly proposed Y-vine tree sequence is graphically illustrated in Figure \ref{figure:vine}.
+The newly proposed Y-vine tree sequence is illustrated in Figure \ref{figure:vine}.
 In each tree of the vine tree sequence the nodes containing the predictor variables in the conditioned set are arranged in a path, while the nodes containing the response variables in the conditioned set are added as leafs of the path on one end.
 The subset of the sequence that contains a single response and all predictors forms a D-vine tree sequence.
-In addition, this tree structure allows for symmetric treatment of the response variables, especially important since an asymmetric treatment might lead to different performances of the regression models on different responses.
-Next, we prove that the proposed Y-vine tree sequence satisfies the regular vine tree sequence conditions.
+This tree structure allows for symmetric treatment of the response variables, especially important since an asymmetric treatment might lead to different performances of the regression models depending on the order.
+The proposed Y-vine tree sequence satisfies the regular vine tree sequence conditions $(i)$-$(iii)$ from Section \ref{sc:theory} and thus, represents a valid regular vine tree sequence.
+The proof is provided in the supplementary material.